slateci/minislate/README.md

 ## Usage

-Run `./minislate start` to spin up the containers for the MiniSLATE environment and install Kubernetes.
+Run `./minislate init` to spin up the containers for the MiniSLATE environment and install Kubernetes.

-NOTE: `./minislate start` will verify that the 'endpoint' and 'token' files in slate-config have 600 permissions and are owned by root.
+NOTE: `./minislate init` will verify that the 'endpoint' and 'token' files in slate-config have 600 permissions and are owned by root.
 It will use sudo to change them if they are not.

 When the process is complete you can issue commands from the slate client in a new terminal: